 Stanley Park Beaches

-Further up the Stanley Park Seawall you’ll find Third Beach with its secluded vibes that are perfect for getting a piece of sand and enjoying a romantic sunset without the crowd chaos of the other two.
+• Third Beach: Home to secluded vibes that are perfect for getting a piece of sand and enjoying a romantic sunset without the crowd chaos of the other two.

 Stanley Park Totem Poles